 Percentage higher/lower bid

-Make sure that you don't overdo this!
-If you want to bid 15% lower consistently then the current price, chances are immense that your order won't be filled before it times out.
+Make sure that you don't overdo this feature!
+If you always want to bid 15% lower than the current price, chances are that your order won't be filled before it times out.

 Max open time buy

 When your Hopper creates a buy order, it sends out a signal to your exchange where the actual buy order will be placed.
-Configure here the number of minutes a buy order remains open before the order is canceled.
+With the “max open time buy” feature, configure the number of minutes a buy order will remain open before the order is canceled.

 A small portion of your funds are reserved when an order is placed, so you may want to cancel orders to have funds free to make other trades.